thacherhussain/gear-track-app/TaskTracking.md

 - update lint and husky to run ts and tsx file ✅
 - if you have no gear on load -- don't show add item, or show message that says it's referring you to the add item screen because you don't have any items ✅
 - add ability delete items ✅
-- list should reload after editing or deleting ✅
+-c list should reload after editing or deleting ✅
 - sort list aphabetically by itemName ✅
 - add ability to edit items ✅
 - add drawer nav side menu - Gear List, Backpacks, Login/Logout ✅